Drill purpose rifle

-A drill purpose rifle (aka: parade rifle) is a rifle which has been altered so that it can no longer be fired.
+A drill purpose rifle (also known as a parade rifle) is a rifle which has been altered so that it can no longer be fired.
 This is generally undertaken by either removing the firing pin or leading the barrel.
 These rifles are used solely for drill purposes, training and teaching, usually by cadet forces.
 These rifles can be marched with and can also be used to perform exhibition style individual or group maneuvers.

 Australia

 Australian Defence Force Cadets use replica or inert L1A1 SLRs, F88I Austeyrs or .303 SMLE (Short, Magazine Lee-Enfield).